 Swell

 American writer and producer Katie Kheriji-Watts has been in Paris since her early twenties—working in the arts, travelling internationally for her job, and enjoying the city with her French-Tunisian husband.
-After a lifetime of certainty that motherhood wasn’t for her, she begins to feel, at age thirty-five, increasingly riddled with doubt.
+After a lifetime of certainty that having children wasn’t for her, she begins to feel, at age thirty-five, increasingly riddled with doubt.
 Newly confronted with the question of whether to try to conceive before time runs out, she considers the possibility, and the agony, of giving birth.

 Request more information